An Apple a Day May Keep COPD Away

-In this leg of the study, subjects had a baseline spirometry (FEV1) and forced vital capacity (FVC) measurements at the start of the evaluation period and they also filled out a detailed questionnaire.
+In this leg of the study, subjects had a baseline spirometry (FEV1) and forced vital capacity (FVC) measurements taken at the start of the evaluation period.
+They also filled out a detailed questionnaire.

 FEV1 measures the amount of air you can forcefully blow out of your lungs in one second.
 The lower your FEV1, the more severe your COPD is.
 FVC is the amount of air that can be forcibly expelled from the lungs after taking the deepest breath possible.
 FVC allows a doctor to monitor lung diseases like COPD to see if the condition is getting worse.

 The researchers found that adults who regularly consumed apples and bananas had slower rates of decline in their FEV1 and FVC.
 Tomato intake was associated with slower decline in FVC.
 Subgroup analysis showed that consumption of the three fruits was associated with slower decline in the FVC of ex-smokers.
 Consuming herbal tea and vitamin C was also noted to help limit and slow FVC decline.